Why are retirees carrying more debt?

 Canadians and debt seem to go together like Peanut butter and jam or milk and cookies.
 At one time, debt was something that was more common when you were young because you bought your first house and were raising children.
-The goal over your lifetime was to pay off the debt off by the time you retire.
+The goal over your life was to pay off the debt off by the time you retire.
 It seems times have changed.
 According to a recent survey by CIBC, 59% of retirees are carrying debt in retirement.
-It used to be that the common belief was you had to be debt free in order to retire.
-According to this same study, Canadians still place being debt free for retirement as a priority over being close to family, having hobbies, and being around family.
+It used to be that the common belief was you had to be debt-free in order to retire.
+According to this same study, Canadians still place being debt-free for retirement as a priority over being close to family, having hobbies, and being around family.
 Unfortunately, more pre-retirees are stressed about retirement because of increasing debt levels and the possibility of having to carry that debt into retirement.

 So why are retirees carrying on so much debt?

 Debt is more accessible than ever.
 There was a time when the financial industry discouraged dent and encouraged debt reduction as a prudent financial strategy for retirement.
 Today, financial institutions realize that offering debt is good for their bottom line.
-So much so that they are making debt more and more accessible through lines of credit, credit cards and other loans.
+So much so that they are making debt more and more accessible through lines of credit, credit cards, and other loans.
 Do you think profitability has anything to do with this advice?

 Related article: Debt has become big business

 Values on spending

 Not only is it fun to spend money, but it’s also easier than ever to spend.
 Increased consumer spending has become a common solution for economists, politicians, and policymakers.
 We are now a society that is all about consumption, material wealth and keeping up with the Joneses.

 It’s so easy to spend money and even worse, the money we don’t have.
 We are constantly tempted to spend money whether it’s online, watching TV, opening up the newspaper, driving home from work or being harassed by spouses and kids.
 Every holiday has been turned into an excuse to have a sale and spend money.